What You Need To Know About a Flash Flood Warning

 These storms don’t always hit in the spring and summer, either.
 “In Minnesota, we had a big rain last February,” Strauss says.
 “A few years ago, Illinois had floods in January.
 Even those who don’t believe in climate change recognize more big storms are a concern, and that people need to be prepared.”

-Here’s what to know about flash floods and how to prepare your family and home for these life-threatening weather events.
+Here’s what to know about flash floods and how to prepare your family and home.

 What Is a Flash Flood?